pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ### State Sync Lifecycle
-Node bootstraps and starts collecting state sync metada from the rest of the network periodically as an external process.
+Node bootstraps and starts collecting state sync metadata from the rest of the network periodically as an external process.
 This enables node to have up-to-date view on the global state.
 Through periodic sync, node collects received `StateSyncMetadataResponse`s to a buffer.

 For every new block and block proposal (for validator nodes):
 - node checks block's and block proposal's validity and applies the block to its persistence if its valid.